FLAIROx/JaxMARL/README.md

 ```

 ## Contributing
-Create a branch and send a merge request once your environment is passing tests which show consistency with the existing implementation.
+Create a branch and send a merge request once your environment passes tests that show consistency with the existing implementation.